PAPIsdotio/latam-2018/cfp-guidelines.md

 We welcome technical and non-technical presentations with a practical mindset, for all experience levels — from beginner-friendly how-tos to cautionary tales to deep dives for experienced professionals.
 They will be organized in the following tracks:

+- 🔌 **Tools and APIs** that make it easier to integrate ML into real-world applications
 - 🤖 **Lean AI**: when the end-product is your main concern, and modeling is your last
 - ☠️ **FAIL**: you aren’t a real ML innovator until you’ve had to deal with massive failure of your ML system
-- 🔌 **Tools and APIs** that make it easier to integrate ML into real-world applications
 - 🔬 **Innovations and Research** to improve intelligent applications.

 We’re looking for a diverse and creative line-up of speakers, preferably with experience in public speaking.
 We invite them to submit proposals of **20' long,  non-commercial presentations**. _(Note: we also have a very limited number of sponsored speaking slots — [contact the sponsorship team](mailto:sponsoring@papis.io) for more information on how to secure one.)_

 ### Papers

-We welcome technical papers, industrial experience reports, review papers and research papers (not required to be accepted to present, but very much encouraged!).
+We welcome technical papers, industrial experience reports, review and research papers, but a paper is no requirement for being accepted to present at the conference (although we highly encourage it).
 Papers presented at PAPIs are published in **[Proceedings of Machine Learning Research](http://proceedings.mlr.press/)**.

 ## Tips and rules